ome/omero-iviewer/plugin/ol3-viewer/README.rst

     /ol3-viewer/[IMAGE_ID]

-You can use the browse console to interact with the viewer, for example:
+You can use the browser console to interact with the viewer, for example:

 ::